-Historic Sites of Manitoba: Drewry Brewery (55 Redwood Avenue, Winnipeg)
+Historic Sites of Manitoba: Drewry Brewery / Carling Brewery (55 Redwood Avenue, Winnipeg)

-This brewery on Redwood Avenue in Winnipeg was operated by Edward Lancaster Drewry.
+This brewery on Redwood Avenue in Winnipeg was established in the 1880s by Edward Lancaster Drewry.
+Over the years, several buildings were constructed on the site.

 In 1957, it became Carling Brewery and later Carling-O'Keefe.
 Bought by the Molson Brewing Company, it was closed in 1997.
-The former brewery building was demolished in 1999.
+The former brewery building was demolished in 1999 and the site stood vacant at the time of a 2024 visit.

 Drewry’s “Ale and Lager Beer Brewery” by the present Redwood Bridge